Or why is vaping making it where billions of dollars haven't? What's the idea behind electronic cigarette that made it so powerful?

 This huge digression from e-cigarette to fitness was

-made with an aim to show a universal principle at work here – at some point in
+made with an aim to show universal principle at work here – at some point in

 time you may get motivated to quit cigarettes.
 You search the net and

-other places for solution, you find what you need and now you replace your old debilitating addiction of smoking with a less destructive habit.
+other places for solution, you find what you need and now you replace your old debilitating addiction of smoking with much less harmful habit.
 Then you keep doing it for some time

 while your motivation is still strong.
 What happens is that a new habit is formed and what follows is a